noaburt/CS313-Discord/README.md

 # CS313-Discord

-This is the repository for our NotSoSimple.group CS313 - Computer Systems and Concurency assignment
+This is the repository for our group CS313 - Computer Systems and Concurency assignment

-stage 3

-create NotSoSimple.group chat

-actually using the NotSoSimple.group chat

-storing messages
+# Project Brief

+The project brief is found in the ```/docs``` directory.
+This project was designed to assist in learning Networking and Concurency fundamentals, while exploring additional features in Java.